sal2049/ANIS/README.md

 ## 🎓 Apple Developer Academy

-This is a Team 13 project, built during the Apple Developer Academy Summer Foundation Program with a focus on:
+This is a Team 13 project, built during the Apple Developer Academy AI Foundation Program with a focus on:
 - Liquid glass UI for iOS 26
 - Real-time, location-based sports coordination for Saudi Arabia
 - Human-centered product design for young adults